Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: Calculations

+The R12 method can be considered as a restricted Hy-CI method, with the restriction, only the interelectronic distance $r_{12}$ is included into the wave function.
+Also in this method not only two-electron integrals occur but also three- and four-electron ones.
+These last are solved approximately using the so-called resolution of identity.
+Therefore the R12 method is not strictly variational, nevertheless it is mostly used in numerous applications, especially molecular calculations.
+The R12 wave function does not fulfill the nuclear Kato cusp condition, since Gaussian orbitals are used.
+For details about this method, see Ref. \cite{Klopper}.

+With our Hy-CI computer code we can also perform calculations with the CI-R12 method, which consists in the strictly variational R12 method counterpart solving all the occurring integrals analytically and using Slater orbitals.
+In the case of the helium atom the CI-R12 and the Hy-CI wave functions are equivalent, and the calculations led to the same result, as shown in Table IX.

+Usually in the R12 method only correlated configurations which are constructed with the ground state configuration are included.
+The energy value according to our program is -2.9034 9813 3768 $E_h$, which is 0.2 millihartree accurate and the computational time was 138 seconds.
+If as in the Hy-CI wave function also excited correlated configurations other than the ground state one would be considered, then the energy value will be improved to higher accuracy.
+In case of the He atom these calculations are equivalent to the Hy-CI ones of Table IX with orbitals of maximum L=1,2,3.

-\subsection{6.2 Hy-CI Calculations}
+\subsection{Hy-CI Calculations}

 We have taken the wave function of Weiss and have added the same functions containing $r_{12}$.
 The exponents were slighly optimized in a field of about $10$ functions.
-The set of exponents of the $r_{12}$-configurations has been taken different than the purely CI configurations, see Table 1.
-They are in general slightly larger.
-In Table 5 a $62$-term truncated Hy-CI wave function is shown.
-One can observe the faster convergence of the wave function leading to a result with $4$ decimal digit accurate.
-Note that the computation time was $130$ seconds, although the program code has not been refined to save time.
+The set of exponents of the $r_{12}$-configurations has been taken different than the purely CI configurations, see Table I. They are in general slightly larger.
+In Table V a $62$-term truncated Hy-CI wave function is shown.
+One can observe the faster convergence of the wave function leading to a result which is $0.5$ microhartree accurate.
+Note that the computation time was $87$ seconds, although the program code has not been refined to save time.